MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-sql-database-copy-activity.md

 ms.custom: template-how-to, build-2023
 ---

-# Configure in a data pipeline copy activity
+# Configure Azure SQL Database in a copy activity

 This article outlines how to use the copy activity in data pipeline to copy data from and to Azure SQL Database.